Article 50 and Brexit: What does this means for EU travel?

 Do I need a passport when travelling to EU countries to and from the UK?

 Yes.
-The Schengen Zone is not the same thing as the European Union and the following EU members, including the UK, still require that you show your passport when entering or leaving the country:
+The Schengen Zone is not the same thing as the European Union and the following EU members, including the UK, still require that UK citizens show their passport when entering or leaving these countries:

 - United Kingdom

 How would Brexit affect travelling to Europe?

 No one knows at the moment, as deals would have to be negotiated with different countries in and outside of the EU.
 Former PM David Cameron suggested that exiting would increase the cost of holidays, however, this is open to debate.
 It has also been suggested that the UK might retain its access to the free aviation market by negotiating participation in the European Common Aviation Area (ECAA), an agreement which allows Norway, Iceland, Croatia and other states equal access.

 Right now it’s impossible to predict the change in air fares.
 Whilst there is speculation that air fares may increase there are a number of factors that can contribute to a change in air fares, such as the price of oil, changes in currency and competition, not to mention demand.